-- (1) All surface waters of the Port Gamble S'Klallam Reservation shall be free from pollutants in concentrations or combinations that do not protect the most sensitive use of the water body. - (2) Whenever the natural conditions of surface waters of the Port Gamble S'Klallam Reservation are of a lower quality than the criteria assigned, the Department may determine that the natural conditions shall constitute the water quality criteria, following the procedures set forth in Section 4. - (3) At the boundary between waters of different classifications, the more stringent water quality criteria shall prevail.
+- (1) All surface waters of the Port Gamble S'Klallam Tribe shall be free from pollutants in concentrations or combinations that do not protect the most sensitive use of the water body. - (2) Whenever the natural conditions of surface waters of the Port Gamble S'Klallam Tribe are of a lower quality than the criteria assigned, the Department may determine that the natural conditions shall constitute the water quality criteria, following the procedures set forth in Section 5. - (3) At the boundary between waters of different classifications, the more stringent water quality criteria shall prevail.
 When a distinction cannot be made among surface water, wetlands, groundwater, or sediments, the applicable standards shall depend on which existing or designated use is, or could be, adversely affected.
-If existing or beneficial uses of more than one resource are affected, the most protective criteria shall apply. - (4) In brackish water of estuaries, where the fresh and marine water quality criteria differ for the same designated uses, the aquatic life criteria apply as follows: - (a) For waters in which the salinity is equal to or less than one part per thousand 95 percent or more of the time, the applicable criteria are the fresh water criteria. - (b) For waters in which the salinity is equal to or less than ten parts per thousand 95 percent or more of the time, the applicable criteria are the marine water criteria. - (c) For waters in which the salinity is between one and ten parts per thousand, the applicable criteria are the more stringent of the fresh water or marine water criteria. - (5) The Department may revise criteria on a Reservation-wide or waterbody-specific basis as needed to protect aquatic life and human health and other existing and designated uses and to increase the technical accuracy of the criteria being applied.
-The Department shall formally adopt any revised criteria following public review and comment.
+If existing or beneficial uses of more than one resource are affected, the most protective criteria shall apply. - (4) In brackish water of estuaries, where the fresh and marine water quality criteria differ for the same designated uses, the aquatic life criteria apply as follows: - (a) For waters in which the salinity is equal to or less than one part per thousand 95 percent or more of the time, the applicable criteria are the freshwater criteria. - (b) For waters in which the salinity is more than ten parts per thousand 95 percent or more of the time, the applicable criteria are the marine water criteria. - (c) For waters in which the salinity is between one and ten parts per thousand, the applicable criteria are the more stringent of the freshwater or marine water criteria.